apenella/go-ansible/README.md

 ![go-ansible-logo](docs/logo/go-ansible_logo.png "Go-ansible Logo" )

 Go-ansible is a Go package that allows executing `ansible-playbook` or `ansible` commands directly from Golang applications.
-It offers a variety of options for each command, facilitating seamless integration of Ansible functionality into your projects.
+It offers a variety of options for each command, facilitating seamless integration of _Ansible_ functionality into your projects.
+It is important to highlight that _go-ansible_ is not an alternative implementation of Ansible, but rather a wrapper around the _Ansible_ commands.
 Let's dive in and explore the capabilities of _go-ansible_ together.

-_**Important:** The master branch may contain unreleased or prereleased features.
-Exercise caution when utilizing the library in your projects._
+_**Important:** The master branch may contain unreleased or pre-released features.
+Be cautious when using that branch in your projects.
+It is recommended to use the stable releases available in the [releases](https://github.com/apenella/go-ansible/releases)._

 > **Note**
-> The latest major version of _go-ansible_, version 2.x, introduced significant changes and breaking changes.
+> The latest major version of _go-ansible_, version 2.x, introduced significant and breaking changes.
 If you are currently using a version prior to 2.x, please refer to the [upgrade guide](https://github.com/apenella/go-ansible/blob/master/docs/upgrade_guide_to_2.x.md) for detailed information on how to migrate to version 2.x.
-> The most relevant change is that command structs no longer execute commands.
-So, `AnsiblePlaybookCmd` and `AnsibleAdhocCmd` do not require an `Executor` anymore.
-Instead, the `Executor` is responsible for the command execution.
-To achieve that, the `Executor` depends on the command structs to generate the commands to execute.
+> The most relevant change is that [command structs](#command-generator) no longer execute commands.
+So, `AnsiblePlaybookCmd` and `AnsibleAdhocCmd` do not require an [executor](#executor) anymore.
+Instead, the [executor](#executor) is responsible for receiving the command to execute and executing it.

 - [go-ansible](#go-ansible)
   - [Install](#install)